TryGhost/Ghost/CONTRIBUTING.md

 Front-end can be located at [localhost:2368](http://localhost:2368), Admin is at [localhost:2368/ghost/](http://localhost:2368/ghost/)

-Whist developing you may wish to use **grunt watch** to watch for changes to handlebars and sass and recompile automatically, see the [Grunt Toolkit docs](https://github.com/TryGhost/Ghost/wiki/Grunt-Toolkit).
+Whist developing you may wish to use **grunt watch** to watch for changes to handlebars and sass and recompile automatically, if you run Ghost in **production** mode, you will need to run **grunt prod** - please see the [Grunt Toolkit docs](https://github.com/TryGhost/Ghost/wiki/Grunt-Toolkit).

 ### Updating with the latest changes